- UN: Eat more Insects to fight World Hunger

-- In the Jungle
+- After the Rain

 CategoriesAfghanistan Albania Apulia auf Deutsch Books Brazil China Cold War Death Economics Education Egypt Elections Environment Europe Family Law Feminism Films Food France German Law Germany Greece Health History Holocaust Human Rights Immigration Law Iran Islam Israel Italy James Bond Language Latvia Law Life Lithuania London Macedonia Malta Maps Marriage Media Military Montenegro Music Philosophy Photography Politics Polls Religion Romania Russia Sardinia Scams Scotland Sicily Sports Statistics Syria Technology Terrorism Time Travel UK USA Video Blog World War II Writing

 Category Archives: Italy

 No matter how terrible you have been, you can still get a street named after you.
 At least in Brindisi, Italy.

 Finally I have discovered where the end of the rainbow is: off the coast of Sicily.
 (Photographed from the roof of my home in Rometta Marea on 16 October 2013.)